xndlnk/microservice-visualization/BACKLOG.md

 ### Improved Debugging

-- ️❇️ display removed nodes from metadata
 - ️❇️ use red color for nodes without source and make this a configurable option
+- ️❇️ show endpoints in synch info flow
 - ️❇️ add debug mode to viewer
 - ️❇️ add no-cache action to viewer